 Limited Public Counter Services

-Please be advised, Placer County will be limiting its public counter services through April 12 to help combat the spread of the COVID-19 novel coronavirus.
-Please visit our website to see which services have been reduced or temporarily closed.
-We apologize for the inconvenience this may cause but we know it is essential that we do our part to reduce the spread of this disease.
-Please note, we will continue to provide essential services such as law enforcement, fire, utilities, roads maintenance, transit and public health services.
+Placer County is currently working to safely reopen public counter services while helping to combat the spread of the COVID-19 novel coronavirus.
+Please visit the below tabs to see which services have reopened, are still reduced or temporarily closed.
 We encourage our residents to take advantage of our many online services and visit county department web pages for more information.

 Effective Friday, November 20th, when visiting the Agriculture Department, new guidelines are being implemented as follows:

 - Only one customer at a time in the building

 - Masks are required to enter the building